The UK has suffered extreme severe weather recently with heavy rain, snow, strong winds and extreme temperatures.

 Severe weather incidents have and will continue to affect our area.

 - Work with the emergency services to deal with road closures

-- Help with providing shelter for people evacuated from their homes and arrange temporary
+- Help with providing shelter for people evacuated from their homes and arrange temporary accommodation if needed

 - Help with the clean up operation